Reb Fountain: 2006–2009: Like Water and Holster

 After returning to New Zealand, she began working on her first album with her brother Joel, a prominent jazz drummer.
 Work towards the album was slow; she had also entered into a new relationship, had two children, and studied a BA and Master's degree at the University of Canterbury.
-She said the process of creating the album "wasn't at all organised or thought out", and recorded a "shiteload of songs", with the ones finished first making it onto the album.
+She recorded a "shiteload of songs", with the ones finished first making it onto the album.

 Like Water was released in 2006 on her own label, Fountain Records.
 Critics noted the album's versatility, with some tracks drawing comparisons to Bic Runga, while others were described as ranging from "alt-country to edgy skater-rock".
 Although it was well received critically, it didn't find commercial success.
-Following its release, she moved up to Auckland, where she described feeling like an outsider as her record "wasn't commercial enough".
-She performed live regularly, but never felt she'd reached the sense of success she'd been hoping for.
+Following its release, she moved up to Auckland, where she described she initially felt like an outsider as her record "wasn't commercial enough".

 In Auckland, she met "kindred collaborators" Dylan Storey and Sam Prebble.
 The pair joined her for her live shows, performing together as "Reb Fountain and The Bandits".
 Storey and Prebble were both accomplished musicians in their own right, and the three of them would often collaborate on each other's projects and live performances.

 They continued working with her to write and record material for her second album, Holster, released in 2008 through her label.

 Following Holster's release, Reb Fountain and The Bandits toured extensively, including joining Don McGlashan for his 2009 nationwide tour.

 2010–2013: The Eastern and collaborations

 Fountain continued to work on new material with Storey and Prebble, including recording songs that would eventually become Little Arrows.
 During the recordings, she began feeling "really despondent" and lost her motivation for the album.
-Having left an abusive relationship, she was also struggling financially; as a solo mother, her kids had reached an age that made touring difficult.

-Despite nearly finishing the album, her struggles with depression and multiple crises left her "[un]able to function", and she stepped away from her solo work due to a lack of confidence.
+Having left an abusive relationship, she was also struggling financially; as a single mother, her kids had reached an age that made touring difficult.
+Despite nearly finishing the album, she stepped away from her solo work due to a lack of confidence.

-In 2012, Adam McGrath and Jess Shanks, knowing of Fountain's struggles, invited her to join their Christchurch folk-rock band The Eastern as a background vocalist.
-She would also go on to perform background vocals for British-New Zealand singer Finn Andrews, and collaborate with a diverse range of musicians, including Tami Neilson, Don McGlashan, Marlon Williams, Steve Abel, and Neil Finn.
+In 2012, Adam McGrath and Jess Shanks invited her to join their Christchurch folk-rock band The Eastern as a background vocalist.
+She would also go on to perform background vocals for British-New Zealand singer Finn Andrews, and collaborate with a diverse line-up of musicians, including Tami Neilson, Don McGlashan, Marlon Williams, Steve Abel, and Neil Finn.